How do I adjust my brightness or contrast on my laptop?

 If the key combination method is not working and you've made the appropriate adjustments in Power Options, it is likely your computer has a video driver problem.
 This typically happens after updating the video drivers.
 Monitor drivers can also cause this problem.
 To resolve any potential monitor related issues, reinstall the monitor by following the steps below.

 - Open the Windows Device Manager

 - Click the + or arrow next to Monitors to expand the monitors list.

 - Highlight any detected monitors under Monitors and press delete to remove them from the computer.

-- Once Monitors has been removed from Device Manager, under Action, click Scan for Hardware changes to let Windows re-detect the monitor and install the applicable drivers.
+- Once the monitors has been removed from Device Manager, under Action, click Scan for Hardware changes to let Windows re-detect the monitor and install the applicable drivers.

 Finally, we also recommend downloading the latest video drivers directly from the video card manufacturer.
 If this problem was caused because you updated the drivers, install an earlier version of the video drivers to see if that resolves the issue.